rajeevkuruganti/vibeCoding/README.md

+# Learning Project:
+VS Code and AI agent GPT-5:
+This code is for collection-ui using React TS with MUI and react hooks to connect to the Spring Boot API.
+The spring Boot API is in Kotlin.

 # Vibe Dashboard

 Minimal React + TypeScript + Vite app using MUI that fetches records from an external API and displays them in a table.